Dubois, Indiana

-Dubois is an unincorporated community and census-designated place (CDP) in Dubois County, Indiana, United States.
+Dubois is an unincorporated town and census-designated place (CDP) in Dubois County, Indiana, United States.
 Its population at the 2010 census was 488.

 History

 Dubois was platted in 1885.
 It took its name from Dubois County.
 The Dubois post office was established in 1880.

 An old variant name of the community was called Knoxville.

-Dennis H. Heeke (1927-2009), Indiana state representative and farmer, was born in Dubois.
+Dennis H. Heeke (1927–2009), Indiana state representative and farmer, was born in Dubois.